Bald Eagle and Spring Creek Navigation

 The Bald Eagle and Spring Creek Navigation Company was a canal company in central Pennsylvania intended to link the iron industry of Bellefonte, Pennsylvania, with the Pennsylvania canal system.
 Opened for half its length in 1837, the remainder of the canal was not completed until 1848.
-Destroyed by flooding in 1865, it was not rebuilt; a paralleling railroad completed that year replaced it.
+Around 1860, the Bellefonte and Snow Shoe Railroad built a wharf at Milesburg, Pennsylvania, and began regular shipments of coal over the canal.
+Badly damaged by flooding in 1865, it was not rebuilt; a paralleling railroad completed that year replaced it.
+The lower end of the canal remained in service until the 1870s, and the corporation was formally dissolved in 1877.

 Charter and construction

-The company was incorporated to build a canal from Flemington, Pennsylvania, a suburb of Lock Haven, to Bellefonte on April 14, 1834.
-Lock Haven was the terminus of the West Branch Canal, part of Pennsylvania's state-owned canal system following the West Branch Susquehanna River.
-The canal was planned to follow Bald Eagle Creek southwest through its valley as far as Milesburg, and then turn south to follow Spring Creek through its water gap in Bald Eagle Mountain to Bellefonte, center of the local iron industry.
+In 1827, the Commonwealth of Pennsylvania began construction on the West Branch Canal, an extension of the state-owned canal system following the West Branch Susquehanna River.
+In 1829, citizens of Bellefonte, Pennsylvania, commissioned a survey for a canal to connect their town with the West Branch Canal.
+The survey followed Bald Eagle Creek southwest through its valley as far as Milesburg, and then turn south to follow Spring Creek through its water gap in Bald Eagle Mountain to Bellefonte, center of the local iron industry.
 In theory, this entire route was navigable—residents of Bellefonte were said to have dragged a flatboat up Spring Creek in order to prove the town the head of navigation and beat out Milesburg as the county seat of Centre County in 1800—but in practice, improvements were necessary to facilitate the heavy traffic in iron from the furnaces.

+Due in part to the political support of Bellefonte's Judge Thomas Burnside, the state legislature financed the construction of the Bald Eagle Cross-Cut to facilitate a connection to a canal along Bald Eagle Creek.
+This 4 mi waterway, was built from the West Branch Canal through Lock Haven to Flemington on the Bald Eagle Creek.
+The West Branch Canal to Lock Haven and the Bald Eagle Cross-Cut were both completed in the autumn of 1834.